realjck/misspelled-desktop-icons/README.md

 ## local use

-Clone/copy the repository, you can directly open in your browser the `index.html` file at te root of the folder.
-There's no need to be on localhost (because data is in a JS file, and not a JSON).
+Clone/copy the repository, you can directly launch `index.html` at the root of the folder.
+There's no need to be on localhost.

 ## kontribyuhteng?